-Press the <ED> key combination to open the namespace definition in the Editor and change the Parse variable from '2S' to '2L'.
-Save the changes and repeatedly hit <EP> until you are no longer tracing through code.
+Enter the Edit command (<ED>) to open the namespace definition in the Edit window and change the Parse variable from '2S' to '2L'.
+Save the changes and repeatedly enter the Escape command (<EP>) until you are no longer tracing through code.
 Then enter: